-Note: OneDrive does not preserve file metadata such as colored labels or extended attributes.
-It also has severe175 path176 length and filename character limitations.
-Thus, it is not recommended for use with EagleFiler.
+Note: One Drive does not preserve file metadata such as colored labels or extended attributes.
+It also has severe171 path172 length and file name character limitations.
+Thus, it is not recommended for use with Eagle Filer.

-- OmniPresence177 is a Dropbox-like service that can also work with your own WebDAV server.
-Like Dropbox, you must wait for it to finish syncing before opening a library or shutting down your Mac. - Note: OmniPresence does not preserve file metadata such as colored labels or extended attributes. - Resilio Sync is a Dropbox-like service that can sync files between Macs without storing them in the cloud.
+- OmniPresence173 is a Dropbox-like service that can also work with your own WebDAV server.
+Like Dropbox, you must wait for it to finish syncing before opening a library or shutting down your Mac.
+Note: OmniPresence does not preserve file metadata such as colored labels or extended attributes. - OwnCloud and NextCloud are Dropbox-like cloud syncing services that you can host yourself.
+Note: OwnCloud and NextCloud do not preserve file metadata such as creation dates, colored labels, or extended attributes. - Resilio Sync is a Dropbox-like service that can sync files between Macs without storing them in the cloud.
 It is recommended that you whitelist the com.c-command.eaglefiler.tags.sync-info xattr and set the folder Temporary Items.nobackup to be ignored.